aryanmaq/how-to-testing/HowToUse_LoadFAST.md

 **Steps:**

-1. Open the LoadFAST web URL in your browser.
+ - Open the LoadFAST web URL in your browser.
-2. Choose your account and complete authentication to access the tool.
+ -Choose your account and complete authentication to access the tool.

    <figure><img src="attachment/auth.png" alt="Login Page"><figcaption></figcaption></figure>